Theoretical Physics 4B (Thermodynamics and Elements of Statistical Mechanics)

 - know the fundamental terms of temperature and heat and master the corresponding relations

-- comprehend the basics of statistical mechanics and their consequences for thermodynamics
+- comprehend the basics of statistical mechanics and their consequences for macroscopic effects in thermodynamics

 - know important properties and descriptions of interacting gases and liquids as well as the behaviour at phase transitions

 - reproduce an insight into processes of non equilibrium thermodynamics

 Courses, Learning and Teaching Methods and Literature